During the Lab

 - As you move around the room, ask pointed questions that require students to take their thinking one step further.
 If students have questions of you, try to refrain from just providing the answer.
 Instead, ask leading and focusing questions to guide students to discover on their own.

 - Check on the students often.
 Ask questions that make the students connect the experiment and the concepts.
+Similarly, invite lots of questions!

 - Know the lab methods thoroughly so you can help students with logistical and procedural questions.

 - Consider pausing the lab once or twice (if possible) to go over frequently asked questions with the whole class, look at a demonstration, or discuss concepts and procedures.
 Very often, many students will have the same questions during lab.
 It is effective if you address these issues to the class at once.
+You may also want to skim the lab beforehand to consider natural stopping points while you are prepping.

 - Make connections between the experiment (or procedure) and concepts.
 Remind students, and ask them to tell you, how the lab relates to lecture material and larger concepts.